launchscout/npm_assets/README.markdown

 just use that, rather than have to go make asset gems for each javascript library we want to use?

+## Prerequisites

+You'll need npm and node installed for this all to work.

 ## How?

-You'll need to install node and npm first.
-Next, create a package.json file to declare the npm libraries you need like so:

-    {
-      "name": "foo",
-      "version": "0.0.1",
-      "dependencies": {
-        "coffeekup": "",
-        "backbone": ""
-      }
-    }

-Then,
+In your app, to actually bring in the codez, we've added a new directive to indicate which npms your application requires.
+Use it just like reuiqre

+    #= require_npm underscore
+    #= require_npm backbone

+Next, to actually grab those npms, we have rake task which creates or modifies a package.json file and does an "npm install":

-    $ npm install
+    $ rake npm_assets:install

 This will grab the dependencies and pop em in a node_modules directory.
-This gem will then come along and add the appropriate directories from within each module to the asset path
+This gem will then come along and add the appropriate directories from within each module to the asset path.

-In your app, to actually bring in the codez, it's just a normal require
-directive:

-    //= require underscore
-    //= require backbone

 ## Why not?